 1. What’s your story?
 Where are you from?

 Initially, I used to be a scandalous author of super strange and severely sarcastic columns.
 My texts were definitely not suitable for the average readers, so I decided to popularise them by cutting explicative collages and video mixes.
-As time went by, pictures had occupied the most of my time.
-Also I began to work as a commercial photographer.
-And here I am – visual artist based in Moscow.
+As time went by, pictures had occupied most of my time.
+Also, I began to work as a commercial photographer.
+And here I am – a visual artist based in Moscow.

 2. Tell us about your aesthetic.